stakater/kubestackplus-docs/content/for-developers/scale-your-application.md

 ## HorizontalPodAutoscaler

-Stakater [Application Chart](https://github.com/stakater-charts/application) uses `autoscaling/v2beta2` API which provides additional metrics other then CPU only to be used as a metrics for autoscaling.
+Stakater [Application Chart](https://github.com/stakater-charts/application) uses `autoscaling/v2beta2` API which provides additional metrics other than CPU only to be used as a metrics for autoscaling.
 These metrics can be CPU, Memory or custom metrics exposed by the application [See here](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/#autoscaling-on-multiple-metrics-and-custom-metrics)

 | Metrics | Description |
 |--- |--- |